-Though the fact a car appears out of nowhere and is hit by a train is completely unnoticed by authorities and stopped traffic.
+Though a car appearing out of nowhere, on the tracks, and getting hit by a train seems to go completely unnoticed by authorities and traffic stopped at the nearby crossing.

 Also, Biff's 1946 Ford crashed into a manure truck twice at a reasonably high speed, but nothing caught fire or exploded in either incident.

 Averted in Woody Allen's Sleeper, wherein Woody Allen's character pushes a Volkswagen Beetle he'd used as a getaway car off a tall cliff into a lake to throw off pursuit.
 The car lands almost completely intact and the water turns out to be only a few inches deep.